Oldsmobile Achieva: Production changes

-The 1996 models added more standard features, include standard air conditioning and daytime running lamps, and a new dashboard featuring revised gauges and a passenger-side airbag.
+1996: 1996 models included standard air conditioning and daytime running lamps.
+The dash was redesigned and shared with the Buick Skylark, featuring revised gauges and a passenger-side airbag.
 A Series III equipment level was added while the Series I was now only available on the coupe.
 The new base engine was a 2.4 liter four-cylinder "Twin Cam" that replaced the 2.3 L Quad 4.
 There were little changes other than reduced trim levels and options for the final two model years.

+1997: Trim levels were simplified to Series I and II.
+The standard included automatic transmission, larger touring tires, power exterior mirrors, driver's side adjustable lumbar support, and standard traction control.
+1997 models complied with side-impact standards, and the Series II Coupe received alloy cross-lace alloy wheels.

-The final model year for the Achieva was 1998, with the majority of sales going to fleet customers.
+1998: The final model year for the Achieva was 1998, with the majority of sales going to fleet customers.
 The Achieva was complemented at the end of its production run by the slightly larger Cutlass which overlapped Achieva production from 1997 to 1999.
 Both models were replaced in the Oldsmobile lineup by the Alero for 1999.
 The Cutlass and Alero were built on a redesigned GMX130 N-body platform that shared little chassis and platform architecture with the Achieva.

 Achieva production ended on December 4, 1997.